nathanielgraham/Mojo-Poker/README.md

 See mpadmin.pl --help for a complete list of options.

-## Chat rooms, news, and other housekeeping items:
+## Chat rooms, news, and other housekeeping items
 Issue the following commands to finish setting up the server:

     /opt/mojopoker/script/mpadmin.pl create_channel -channel help